 The classic status of Childhood’s End is well deserved because of its provocative ideas, but is not without a few glaring shortcomings.
 For all his attempts to bring scientific rigor and realism to the possibility of a visitation from an advanced civilization, the book requires a fair amount of disbelief suspension.
-Like 2001, Clarke uses this novel to present another vision of SF spirituality and human transcendence.
+Like 2001, Clarke uses this novel to present another vision of sci-fi spirituality and human transcendence.

 The first two-thirds of the book are devoted to the arrival of a highly advanced alien civilization which aids humanity in eliminating war, poverty, illiteracy, and crime without resorting to violence or coercion.
-Sounds cool, huh?
+Sounds cool, doesn’t it?
 Clarke doesn’t fill in too many details about how this is achieved and it’s fairly apparent that he doesn’t dwell on it for the sole purpose of moving the narrative forward.
-Since this is Arthur C. Clarke and he does really try to present scientifically plausible SF, this is exactly where I got hung up.
+Since this is Arthur C. Clarke and he does really try to present scientifically plausible sci-fi, this is exactly where I got hung up.

 The Overlords apparently facilitate this quantum leap in technological progress, but the book seems to sidestep the necessity of the entire planet freely choosing to mobilize for all of this global development.
 Where’s the incentive?
 Where’s the capital coming from?
 And how did communism survive?
 He uses the advent of this would-be Utopia to pose the question of what comes next after you’ve solved the problems of humanity.
 Do we become complacent slugs?
 Apparently, we do.
 With so much automated production and readily accessible plenitude, we lose our initiative.

 This prompts a collection of artists to start a colony dedicated to creative arts because all this ready made life is BULLSHIT, man!